DuroSoft/XJoy/README.md

 ## Installation

 1. [install the ViGEm Bus Driver](https://docs.vigem.org/#!vigem-bus-driver-installation.md)
-2. download the latest XJoy.exe executable from the releases page
-3. put XJoy.exe somewhere permanent like your Documents folder
+2. download the latest zip from the releases page and extract it somewhere permanent like your Documents folder
-4. that's it!
+3. that's it!

 ## Usage